webida/webida-restful-api/docs/WorkspaceApi.md

 var body = new WebidaRestfulApi.Execution(); // Execution | the process to be executed or spawned.

 var opts = {
-  'async': false // Boolean | Spawns a child process for given command and returns the created child proc info.
+  'async': false // Boolean | Spawns a background process for given command and returns the created child proc info.
 Actual output (stream of message) will be delivered to web socket channel, using execution id.
 };

 var callback = function(error, data, response) {